FoxyyFace/ExactReads_For_Chimera/README.md

-# Chimera Exact Reads Tool - README
+# Chimera Exact Reads Tool

 ## Overview
 This tool identifies and extracts chimeric RNA reads that span two specific genomic regions (RNA1 and RNA2) from RNA-seq data.
 It processes BAM files to identify chimeric reads and extracts their sequences from FASTQ files using seqtk.